 When adding the powdered culture to the cooled milk, you want to mix it in thoroughly to distribute evenly.
 A silicon-coated whisk comes in handy for this.

-Here are links to non-dairy yogurt recipes on my site:
+Links to yogurt recipes on this site:

 Why Yogurt Can Fail